dabresua/dabresua.github.io/DBS_CV_remote.md

 ## Awards
 ### 2015 Third Prize Paper Award.

-The Trasportation Systems Committee of the IEEE Industry Applications Society.
+The Transportation Systems Committee of the IEEE Industry Applications Society.

 For the manuscript co-authored with M. Arias, M.M.
 Hernando, U. Viscarret and IÃ±igo Gil, entitled "Equalization system for serially-connected battery cells based on the wave-trap concept" as presented at the 2014 Energy conversion Congress and Exposition, Pittsburgh, PA, USA.